Kristina01111000/Drws_site/README.md

 Next call:

 	- update to peepso includes a new sidebar menu, useful for modbile, does he want it on desktop (in gecko customizer)
 	- the green background issue was caused by the update, easily fixable
+	- we'll need to accept that peepso updates sometimes cause issues and check it after every update